plasma-umass/scalene/README.md

 scalene_profiler.stop()
 ```

-To use Scalene as a decorator, just use `profile` decorator without any imports
+To use Scalene to profile specific functions, just use the `@profile` decorator and run it with Scalene:

 ```Python
 @profile
 def slow_function():